 - Large amounts of cooking oil

-Accurately analysing food intake and working out calories from the different food groups is too time consuming for most people to want to do.
-These charts should help you to assess where your diet could be better, without too much effort.
-When you’ve completed the review sheets, decide on some healthy food changes to make.
+When you’ve finished reviewing your diet log, decide on some healthy food changes to make.
 Even if it’s only one or two changes, it’s a step in the right direction.
 Then after a few weeks, you can repeat the process.
 This isn’t a fast track weight loss strategy, it’s a gradual process of switching to more healthy food.
 In the long run, this is more likely to be successful than any calorie restricting diet, because it develops sustainable healthy eating habits.